Cave of Mayrières supérieure

 The Cave of Mayrières supérieure (Grotte de Mayrières supérieure, Upper Mayriere Cave) is an archaeological site near Bruniquel, Tarn-et-Garonne, France, which contained two prehistoric cave paintings of bison until they were erased during an attempt to remove modern graffiti by members of the Eclaireurs de France, a French scouting association.

+In March 1992, about 70 youth who belonged to the group descended on the cave with steel brushes to clean up graffiti.
+They damaged a portion of the cave's 15,000-year-old bison paintings before realizing what they were.
+René Gachet, director of cultural affairs for the Tarn-et-Garonne department, described the mistake as "absolutely stupid!"

 The act earned them the 1992 Ig Nobel Prize in Archaeology.